 Service Animals vs. Emotional Support Animals in HOAs

 Contrary to popular belief, service animals and emotional support animals are not the same.
 Service animals receive a high level of training in order to perform disability-related tasks for their owner.
 For example, hearing dogs are trained to respond to a variety of sounds so that they can lead or alert their deaf owners.

 Emotional support animals do not require specialized training in order to provide emotional support for their owners.
 Also known as therapy animals, their purpose is to help alleviate the disability symptoms or effects of their owner.
 Emotional support dogs may be taught to remind owners with mental illness that it’s time to take their meds.

 Under the Americans with Disabilities Act (ADA), service animals and emotional service animals do not have the same rights.
 Both North and South Carolina follow the ADA, which permits the use of service animals in public areas and public housing.
 According to emotional support animal laws in NC and SC, any animal that is not a service animal can be refused entry in such places.

 Housing communities are private properties so they are not under the jurisdiction of the ADA.
 Associations must follow the FHA, which provides protection to both service animals and emotional support animals.
 People with emotional support animals also have equal access to housing.
 This also supersedes your HOA pet policy.

 Documentation for Service Animals in HOAs

-However, request for documentation can be a standard practice to deter non-disabled residents who are just trying to skirt around your HOA pet policy.
+However, a request for documentation can be a standard practice to deter non-disabled residents who are just trying to skirt around your HOA pet policy.
 (Note: intentional misrepresentation of a service animal is illegal and punishable by law)

 Homeowners with service animals or emotional support animals can provide a variety of documents such as proof of disability benefits, verification from a medical professional or a licensed therapist, and service animal certification.
 In places like North Carolina, people with disabilities can also register their service animals with the Department of Health and Human Services for verification.